Hwasong-13: 2015 version

 The second version of Hwasong-13, called KN-14 under the U.S. naming convention, was first displayed in October 2015.
-The missile mock-ups indicated a change from a three- to two-stage design.
-It is also a liquid-fueled missile, whose range is estimated to be 8000-12000 km.

 Design and development

-The mock-up displayed by North Korea in October 2015 was significantly different compared to previous models, with two stages rather than three.
+The mock-up displayed by North Korea in October 2015 indicated that KN-14 had a close external resemblance to the later Hwasong-15.
+It was significantly different compared to previous models, with two stages rather than three.
 The overall size was somewhat reduced to 16 m, while the missile's diameter also increased to 2 m because of larger fuel tanks for the two stages.
 It was no longer built with extensive riveting, suggesting a more modern structural design, with reduced weight.
-The missile also featured a modified smaller-in-length but larger-in-diameter third stage plus re-entry vehicle section design.
-Theoretically, the KN-14 is able to deliver a payload of 300-700 kg.
-It also could deliver North Korean nuclear warheads to Washington D.C., the capital of the United States.
+The missile also featured a modified smaller-in-length but larger-in-diameter third stage plus re-entry vehicle section design, as well as more accuracy compared with earlier KN-08.

+Being a longer-range version of KN-08, its range is assessed to be 8000-10000 km with a payload of 300-700 kg, although there was a high-end range estimation of 12000 km.
+Theoretically, it could also deliver North Korean nuclear warheads to the US capital Washington.

 On 31 March 2016, The Washington Free Beacon reported that the missile displayed in 2015 was a new missile—called KN-08 Mod 2, or KN-14 by United States—rather than a KN-08.
 The report quickly circulated in Japanese, Chinese, Taiwanese and South Korean media.

 Originally called Hwasong-14 by Western sources, however, analysts believed that the missile was inaccurately designated, as the real Hwasong-14 was first test-fired on 4 July 2017, which appears to have no substantial relationship with the 2015 version of Hwasong-13.
 It is now called by United States as KN-14.